marcocrowe/learn-business/exam-papers/2023-mgmt06065-project-management-solution.md

 Implementing these tips can help reduce the frequency and duration of meetings, thereby improving overall project productivity.

-c) You are concerned that a preponderance of meetings are having a negative effect on the productivity of your project.
-Provide any FOUR tips on running effective meetings.
-**(10 marks)**

 **[End of Question 3]**